 How to Stay Active in Hong Kong

-The Peak hike is popular with locals and visitors alike.
+The Peak hike is widely known as one of the most popular and best Hong Kong hikes with locals and visitors alike.
 As you weave your way up the hill, in and out of skyscrapers and trees to the top, you are teased with glimpses of the buildings and bay below.
 But it’s when you reach the famous peak that you truly appreciate those climbs.
 Grab a coffee or a cool drink and take some photos peeking above the skyline.
 For those who have mobility issues or aren’t physically fit can simply jump in the tram instead; it’s an adventure in itself.
 Take on the peak first thing in the morning to get ahead of the humidity.

 Hong Kong’s answer to Soul Cycle, XYZ is the go-to fitness trend of the moment.
 So far, there are ultra modern studios in Central and Causeway Bay.
 Reserve a bike and hit the neon lit studio for an intense 50-minute sweat session.